-While we have taken all reasonable measures to ensure that the relevant facts and statistics are accurately reproduced from the sources, such information has not been independently verified by us or the Joint Sponsors.
+While we have taken all reasonable measures to ensure that the relevant facts and statistics are accurately reproduced from the sources, such information has not been independently verified by us or the Joint Sponsors, the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED] or any other party involved in the [REDACTED].
 Although we have no reason to believe that such information is false or misleading in any material respect, or that any fact has been omitted that would render such information false or misleading in any material respect, we also make no representation as to the accuracy or completeness of such information, which may not be consistent with other information available.
 Accordingly, you should not place undue reliance on such information.